CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 Each letter that can be replaced by a mode is listed under Joining Consonants.
 Their use for shortening words beyond simple letter replacement is under Abbreviating Principles.

-* First Position, Raised: B, P, TH, V (Supplement calls this Supra-Linear Writing)
+* First Position, Raised: -B-, -P-, -TH-, -V- (Supplement calls this Supra-Linear Writing)
-  * B is only raised for the syllable B at the start of words.
+  * -B- is only raised for the syllable B at the start of words.
-  * TH is only raised at the start of words.
+  * -TH- is only raised at the start of words.
 * Second Position, Normal (gap): all others
-* Third Position: Lowered: G, J, K, L, QU
+* Third Position: Lowered: -G-, -J-, -K-, -L-, -QU-

-If the last part of the word is normally indicated by mode, use a dot.
+To use mode 2 for the first letter, leave less space between this word and the previous word.
+(Eg Com- words in phrases) To use mode 2 for the last letter, use a dot.

-The Manual clearly says and shows mode is relative to the previous letter.
+The Manual says and shows mode is relative to the previous letter.
 So does Revised.
-Teaching is the outlier, saying clearly "below the line," but the only examples work for both interpretations.
+Teaching is the outlier, saying "below the line," but the only examples work for both interpretations.

 See below, especially:\
-Manual: benevolent (Manual)\
+Manual: benevolent, (Manual)\
-Supplement: judge\
+Supplement: judge,\
-Revised: reign, intelligence, religion
+Revised: reign, intelligence, religion,

 [Jeremy: ‘Benevolent’ demonstrates how indication by mode differs from the fixed positions used in Pitman’s shorthand.
 While Pitman’s positions are relative to the line, Orthic’s modes are relative to the preceding character.
 Thus a raised N implies the prefix BE-, and then an LNT raised relative to that N implies the V.]

 Mnemonic: The raised letters are in the front of the mouth.
 The lowered ones are in the back, except for L. (Cricket)

 ![alt text](assets/manual-bits/benevolent-m031.png){: .man1row}\
-Manual: benevolent
+Manual: benevolent,

 ![shorthand image](assets/supp-bits/advantage-s.png){: .sup1row}
 ![shorthand image](assets/supp-bits/arrange-s.png){: .sup1row}